Extended Call for Papers

 Contact

-For more information, contact convention organizer Jaqueline McLeod Rogers at j.mcleod-rogers@uwinnipeg.ca.
+Please stay tuned for more information.
+In the meantime, if you have questions, please contact convention organizer Jaqueline McLeod Rogers at j.mcleod-rogers@uwinnipeg.ca.
 She and members of the Department of Rhetoric, Writing and Communications are hosting the convention.

 © 1999–2025 Media Ecology Association